ololabs/olo-serve-gtm-templates/README.md

 ## Migrating from Firebase

-Serve Mobile no longer supports Firebase.
+Serve App no longer supports Firebase.
 Here is a list of events previously tracked in Firebase and how to implement them in GTM.

 Firebase Event | GTM Implementation
 --- | ---